 Slave Voyages (consortial endeavor hosted by Rice University)

 The Trans-Atlantic and Intra-American slave trade databases are the culmination of several decades of independent and collaborative research by scholars drawing upon data in libraries and archives around the Atlantic world.
 The new SlaveVoyages website itself is the product of three years of development by a multi-disciplinary team of historians, librarians, curriculum specialists, cartographers, computer programmers, and web designers, in consultation with scholars of the slave trade from universities in Europe, Africa, South America, and North America.

 Texas Slavery Project

 "The Texas Slavery Project takes a deep look at the expansion of slavery in the borderlands between the United States and Mexico in the years between 1837 and 1845.
 Based at the Virginia Center for Digital History, the project offers a number of digital tools that allow users to explore the changing face of slavery in early Texas."
-Includes dynamic maps and primary sources.
+Includes dynamic maps, a population database that contains counts of slaves and slaveholders in each Texas county, and primary sources.

-African Diaspora, Ph.D. is a curated blog "highlighting scholars and scholarship in the field of Atlantic African diaspora history."
+African Diaspora, Ph.D. is a curated blog highlighting scholarship and scholars in the field of Atlantic African Diaspora history.

 A cooperative digital library for resources from and about the Caribbean and circum-Caribbean.
 The dLOC partner institutions are the core of dLOC. dLOC partners retain all rights to their materials and provide access to digitized versions of Caribbean cultural, historical and research materials currently held in archives, libraries, and private collections.